Marin Mersenne: Work

 Quaestiones celeberrimae in Genesim was written as a commentary on the Book of Genesis and comprises uneven sections headed by verses from the first three chapters of that book.
 At first sight the book appears to be a collection of treatises on various miscellaneous topics.
 However Robert Lenoble has shown that the principle of unity in the work is a polemic against magical and divinatory arts, cabalism, and animistic and pantheistic philosophies.

+Mersenne was concerned with the teachings of some Italian naturalists that all things happened naturally and determined astrologically; for example, the nomological determinism of Lucilio Vanini ("God acts on sublunary beings (humans) using the sky as a tool"), and Gerolamo Cardano's idea that martyrs and heretic were compelled to self-harm by the stars; Historian of science William Ashworth explains "Miracles, for example, were endangered by the naturalists, because in a world filled with sympathies and occult forces—with what Lenoble calls a "spontanéité indéfinie"—anything could happen naturally".

-He mentions Martin Del Rio's Investigations into Magic and criticises Marsilio Ficino for claiming power for images and characters.
+Mersenne mentions Martin Del Rio's Investigations into Magic and criticises Marsilio Ficino for claiming power for images and characters.
 He condemns astral magic and astrology and the anima mundi, a concept popular amongst Renaissance neo-platonists.
 Whilst allowing for a mystical interpretation of the Cabala, he wholeheartedly condemned its magical application, particularly angelology.
 He also criticises Pico della Mirandola, Cornelius Agrippa, Francesco Giorgio and Robert Fludd, his main target.
-Fludd responded with Sophia cum moria certamen (1626), wherein he discusses his involvement with the Rosicrucians.
-The anonymous Summum bonum (1629), another critique of Mersenne, is a Rosicrucian-themed text.
-The cabalist Jacques Gaffarel joined Fludd's side, while Pierre Gassendi defended Mersenne.

 Harmonie universelle is perhaps Mersenne's most influential work.
 It is one of the earliest comprehensive works on music theory, touching on a wide range of musical concepts, and especially the mathematical relationships involved in music.
 The work contains the earliest formulation of what has become known as Mersenne's laws, which describe the frequency of oscillation of a stretched string.
 This frequency is: